-USE OF DISTRICT SEWERAGE FACILITIES
+Section 7: USE OF DISTRICT SEWERAGE FACILITIES

-The provisions established below shall pertain to all discharges into any District sewerage collection facility that either directly or indirectly transports wastewater to the District's Reclamation Plant.
+The provisions established in Section 7 shall pertain to all discharges into any District sewerage collection facility that either directly or indirectly transports wastewater to the District's Michelson Water Recycling Plant.
+The last paragraph of this Section 7.1 provides information relating to the applicable requirements for discharges into District sewerage collection facilities that transport wastewater to facilities other than the Michelson Water Recycling Plant.